Old Testament: Leaders & Judges

 Approximately 35 references

-One of the twelve spies sent into Canaan and one of only two (with Joshua) who gave a faithful report, trusting God's promise.
-Because of his faith, he was allowed to enter the Promised Land.
-At 85, he asked for and conquered the hill country of Hebron (Joshua 14:6-15).
+One of the twelve spies sent into Canaan, Caleb — along with Joshua — gave a faithful report when ten others counseled retreat.
+For that loyalty, he alone of his generation was granted entry into the Promised Land.
+At 85, he asked for and conquered the hill country of Hebron.

 Key references: 1 Chronicles 2:18, 1 Chronicles 2:19, 1 Chronicles 2:42, 1 Chronicles 2:46, 1 Chronicles 2:48, 1 Chronicles 2:49, 1 Chronicles 2:50, 1 Chronicles 4:15, 1 Chronicles 6:41, 1 Samuel 30:14 (and 25 more)